 Dr. Martin Etzrodt

 Researcher at the intersection of life sciences and decentralized technologies.
-PhD from the Université de Lausanne, research at Harvard, postdoc at ETH Zürich — over a decade in stem cell biology, immunology, and single-cell systems.
+Doctorate degree from the Université de Lausanne, research at Harvard, postdoc at ETH Zürich — over a decade in stem cell biology, immunology, and single-cell systems.

 Active Roles